The Jack Carson Show: Radio broadcast schedule

 Note: The 1947-1948 version of the program was titled The Sealtest Village Store.
+Jack Carson replaced Jack Haley as lead comic in September 1947, while Eve Arden was manager.

+In 1949, as part of the show, Jack Carson's radio program toured, with Jack Carson, Marion Hutton, and Robert Alda.

 Television

 In the TV version of The Jack Carson Show, Carson was host for "a program of music, songs, and comedy sketches."
 Sponsored by Pontiac automobiles, the show was broadcast on Friday nights on NBC, alternating with The Red Buttons Show.

 Besides Carson, regular cast members included Don Ameche, Kitty Kallen, Ray McDonald, Donald Richards, Peggy Ryan, Constance Towers, and The Asia Boys.
 Announcers were Bud Heistand and Ed Peck.
 The orchestra was led by Vic Schoen and Harry Sosnik.